awsdocs/amazon-dynamodb-developer-guide/doc_source/GettingStarted.NodeJs.04.md

    });
    ```

-1. To run the program, type the following command:
+1. To run the program, type the following command.

    `node MoviesQuery02.js`

 ## Step 4\.3: Scan<a name="GettingStarted.NodeJs.04.Scan"></a>

-The `scan` method reads every item in the table, and returns all the data in the table\.
-You can provide an optional `filter_expression`, so that only the items matching your criteria are returned\.
-However, the filter is only applied after the entire table has been scanned\.
+The `scan` method reads every item in the table and returns all the data in the table\.
+You can provide an optional `filter_expression` so that only the items matching your criteria are returned\.
+However, the filter is applied only after the entire table has been scanned\.

 The following program scans the entire `Movies` table, which contains approximately 5,000 items\.
 The scan specifies the optional filter to retrieve only the movies from the 1950s \(approximately 100 items\), and discard all of the others\.

-1. Copy and paste the following program into a file named `MoviesScan.js`:
+1. Copy and paste the following program into a file named `MoviesScan.js`.

    ```
    var AWS = require("aws-sdk");